 A Game Show

-which involved contestants answering rather simple questions while being distracted
+, contestants were required to answer rather simple questions while being distracted

 in various ways, such as being thrown around by wrestlers

 , having live geese eat feed off your body while lying face up in your underwear, and buzzing-in by sticking your fingers in mousetraps, stopping a fan with your face, or even urinating in a toilet onstage.
 Make it through three rounds of this (and non-stop harassment by Carr) and you win some lovely prizes!
 However, the game doesn't stop there...
 Carr asks you one more set of questions, and for each one you get wrong, one of your prizes gets destroyed (or, in case you've won a car, some part of said car gets vandalized).

 Lasted two seasons in the United Kingdom, then two more in the United States on Comedy Central